LaTeX customization¶

 A figure may have an optional legend with arbitrary body elements: they are rendered in a

-.New in version 1.5.6: Formerly, the
+sphinxlegendenvironment.
+The default definition issues\small, and ends with\par.New in version 1.5.6: Formerly, the

-was hardcoded in LaTeX writer and the ending\par
+\smallwas hardcoded in LaTeX writer and the ending\parwas lacking.Environments associated with admonitions:

 They may be

-for warning directive, if English is the document language).
-Their default definitions use either the sphinxheavybox (for the last 5 ones) or the sphinxlightbox environments, configured to use the parameters (colours, border thickness) specific to each type, which can be set via'sphinxsetup'
+\renewenvironment‘d individually, and must then be defined with one argument (it is the heading of the notice, for exampleWarning:for warning directive, if English is the document language).
+Their default definitions use either the sphinxheavybox (for the last 5 ones) or the sphinxlightbox environments, configured to use the parameters (colours, border thickness) specific to each type, which can be set via'sphinxsetup'string.Changed in version 1.5: Use of public environment names, separate customizability of the parameters, such as

-, …The contents directive (with
+noteBorderColor,noteborder,warningBgColor,warningBorderColor,warningborder, …The contents directive (with

-.New in version 1.4.2: Former code refactored into an environment allowing page breaks.
+:local:option) and the topic directive are implemented by environmentsphinxShadowBox.New in version 1.4.2: Former code refactored into an environment allowing page breaks.

 Changed in version 1.5: Options